EMODnet/EMODnet-Biology-Benthic-Habitats-Occurrences-Traits/README.md

 Data products built on EMODnet Biology data now allow us to robustly map the spatial occurrence of benthic species.
 Thanks to EMODnet Seabed Habitats we have a broadscale habitat classification map of European seas, which are related to biological composition in varied and often complex ways.
 There are as yet however no formal links between EurOBIS occurrence data and the Seabed Habitats map.
 Matching these two sources of data together allows us therefore to summarise the substrate types where a species is known to occur, as well as the species composition of different habitat types.
 It can help to refine and improve habitat maps (e.g. ‘species X occurs here so there must be rock here’); it can help in the quality control of occurrence records (e.g. ‘this location must be recorded imprecisely because species X is recorded but there is no rock here’); and it can also help to improve substrate preference information about individual species (e.g. ‘species X must also like mud because it frequently occurs there’).

-The aim of this project then is to link occurrences of benthic invertebrates from the [EMODnet benthic numerical abundance product](https://mda.vliz.be/directlink.php?fid=VLIZ_00000727_60196601e2e81.EMODnet) to two complementary seabed habitat products: the [EMODnet broadscale habitat map](http://gis.ices.dk/geonetwork/srv/eng/catalog.search#/metadata/01bf1f24-fdcd-4ee7-af8b-e62cf72fe2f9), and Wilson et al.'s (2018) [synthetic map of the north-west European Shelf sedimentary environment](https://doi.org/10.5194/essd-10-109-2018).
-We also process and incorporate qualitative information on the habitat and sediment preferences of species from the Biological Traits Information Catalogue [BIOTIC](http://www.marlin.ac.uk/biotic/ database).
+The aim of this project then is to link occurrences of benthic invertebrates from the [EMODnet benthic numerical abundance product](https://www.emodnet-biology.eu/data-catalog?module=dataset&dasid=6648) to two complementary seabed habitat products: the [EMODnet broadscale habitat map 2019](http://gis.ices.dk/geonetwork/srv/eng/catalog.search#/metadata/01bf1f24-fdcd-4ee7-af8b-e62cf72fe2f9) (Vasquez et al., 2020), and Wilson et al.'s (2018) [synthetic map of the north-west European Shelf sedimentary environment](https://doi.org/10.5194/essd-10-109-2018).
+We also process and incorporate qualitative information on the habitat and sediment preferences of species from the Biological Traits Information Catalogue [BIOTIC](http://www.marlin.ac.uk/biotic/) database.
 We present one example of application of this process (generating species-level summaries of substrate affinities), and provide all the necessary code generate the data to address the other types of question (e.g. to produce species lists for different habitat types).

 ## Directory structure